Ananta (infinite): Vedanta

-According to the Vedanta School, the term Ananta used in the phrase “anadi (beginningless) ananta (endless) akhanda (unbroken) satcitananda (being-consciousness-bliss)” refers to the Infinite, the single non-dual reality.
+According to the Vedanta School, the term Ananta used in the phrase "anadi (beginningless) ananta (endless) akhanda (unbroken) satcitananda (being-consciousness-bliss)" refers to the Infinite, the single non-dual reality.

 It denotes Brahman as one of six attributes which are prajna, priyam, satyam, ananta, ananda and stithi that are said to manifest themselves in space, which is common to all six bases.

 Brahman has no initial cause and is known as anadikarana, the uncreated who is not a product, which means Brahman has no material cause and is not the material cause of anything.
 Ananta is the infinite space, the infinite space is Brahman.

 Yoga

 According to the Yoga School, Ananta is the serpent of infinity who eavesdropped on the secret teaching that was being imparted to Goddess Parvati by Lord Shiva; the secret teaching was Yoga.
 On being apprehended Ananta was sentenced by Lord Shiva to impart that teaching to human beings for which purpose Ananta assumed the human form and was called Patanjali.
 In his Yoga Sutras, Patanjali stresses upon the use of breath to achieve perfection in posture which entails steadiness and comfort, by making an effort, the effort meant is the effort of breathing.
 The effort of breathing has been highlighted by the term, Ananta, in Sutra 2.47.
 Ananta was called Patanjali because he desired to teach Yoga to human beings, he fell from heaven to earth landing in the palm of a virtuous woman named Gonika.

+Ananta is also the name of the serpent who overheard Lord Shiva teaching goddess Parvati the secrets of yoga.
+When Lord Shiva learned of Ananta’s eavesdropping, he ordered Ananta to share that learning with the entire human race.
+Therefore, Ananta assumed human form as Sage Patanjali and taught the Eight Limbs of Yoga for the well-being of mankind.